Rlllok/Ignis/progress.md

+# 16 December 2025
+Started UI rewrite.
+It is not working for now.
+There is a problem about how to build child array and slice it for every parent.

 # 12 December 2025
 Skeletal animation is currently in a state when it working.
 There are a lot of room for improvement.
 The first thing I want to do is support loading multiple animations.